 Adding a 51 (primary, individually identifiable E/M service provided on the same day as another service) to an E/M code signifies that this service was separate and unique from the insertion.
 As a result, there are two distinct d.

 Suppose the patient and doctor decide to replace the IUD during their annual checkup.
 The doctor’s office set up the operation and approved the patient’s new IUD in advance.
 During the procedure for implanting an IUD, do not bill the patient an E/M fee.

 It is possible to bill both the consultation fee and the IUD fee if the woman came in for a contraception consultation, and it determines that an IUD was her best option at the time.
-E/M should be lowered by -51.
+E/M should be lowered by modifier 51.

 It’s been six months since the customer had an implant, but she’s still experiencing heavy periods and occasional bleeding.
 An IUD implant removes, and a Mirena IUD can insert during this session after patient-centered counseling by the provider.
 A doctor removes the implant.

-For the first time, a 22-year-old new patient comes in for a well-visit checkup and a new birth control technique.
-After receiving patient-centered counseling, she decides on a Liletta IUD and demands it implants simultaneously.
+A 22-year-old new patient comes in for a well-visit checkup and a new cue for the first time.
+After receiving patient-centered counseling, she decides on a Liletta IUD and simultaneously demands for the first time implants.

-Modifier 51 is used commonly by doctors to do surgical procedures.
+Doctors commonly use modifier 51 to do surgical procedures.
 On the other hand, this particular modifier has a specific usage pattern.
 As a result, the RVU (relative value units) of the completed CPTs considers when determining appropriate coding for modifier 51.